anandu-muralidharan/anandu-muralidharan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am a senior undergraduate in the discipline of Materials Engineering at Indian Institute Of Technology Gandhinagar, India.
-I am going to start my Mtech journey in Functional materials and nanotechnology at IIT Madras this fall.
+I am going to start my MTech journey in Functional materials and nanotechnology at IIT Madras this fall.
+During my undergraduate studies, I have done many multidisciplinary research in the field of nanoplasmonics and optoelectronics.
+As I am interested in working in the domain " Machine learning in material science", I am currently learning the basics of ML.
+The projects and notes that I will be making will be updated in the Projects tab of this webpage.
 During my free time, I enjoy drawing and reading novels.
-I had also tried learning front-end development for a short period of time.
-During this time, I had created a webpage for displaying some of the artworks that I had made.
-You can view this using this link - [Art Portfolio](https://hewlot-artprotfolio1.netlify.app/)
+I will be creating a new page for displaying my artworks soon.